JDinhGit/TempSensor/README.md

 ![Wiring](https://github.com/JDinhGit/TempSensor/blob/master/Documentation/IMG_20181023_113450.jpg)<br>

 ## PCB Design Files
 When designing the PCB you would first need a program called fritzing.
-Fritzing is a application that allows developers to freely design any electronic hardware they choose.
+Fritzing is an application that allows developers to freely design any electronic hardware they choose.
 With Fritizing however it only has a select amount of hardware provided, therefore the HTU21D-F sensor is not included in fritzing, but you can download it and add it with the link below.

 [Sensor Fritzing](https://github.com/JDinhGit/TempSensor/blob/master/PCB%20Fritzing/Adafruit%20HTU21D-F%20Temperature%20%2B%20Humidity%20Sensor.fzpz)<br>